Tyson3101/easycommands.json/README.md

 };

 // Outside Event

 init(client /* Instantiated Client */, {
   // Options

-  commands: Commands, // Path to Command Object.
+  commands: Commands, // Path to JSON file(s) with commands OR JS object(s) of the shown JSON Format.
 REQUIRED

   logOnReady: true /* Only for outside event, will log on ready event if true which will log default, or string being own custom message.

 DEFAULT: FALSE */,

   prefix: "!", // Prefix to check for the prefix property inputs.
 Defualt: "" (Empty String)

   reply: false, // Use message.reply if true for responding to commands.
-DEFAULT: FALSE }); // Returns passed Client object
+DEFAULT: FALSE }); // Returns Passed Client

 /* Note: init Function Adds commandsJSON property to client, value being the parsed JSON file/Object. */
 ```